 Mass & Toxic Torts

-Our attorneys handle thousands of cases in state and federal courts involving exposure to a variety of allegedly toxic substances such as asbestos, lead paint, silica, TCE, and benzene.
+Our mass and toxic torts attorneys handle thousands of cases in state and federal courts involving exposure to a variety of allegedly toxic substances such as asbestos, lead paint, silica, TCE, and benzene.
 In addition, we defend companies and governmental agencies against allegations of injury due to hazardous waste sites.
-Barclay Damon clients have the benefit of a large litigation support team comprised of well-trained paralegals and legal assistants experienced with these types of claims.
+Our clients have the benefit of a large litigation support team comprised of well-trained paralegals and legal assistants experienced with these types of claims.

-In addition to toxic exposures, Barclay Damon has extensive experience counselling clients in a wide array of product recall issues.
+In addition to toxic exposures, our team routinely counsels clients on a wide array of product-recall issues.
 Our attorneys have successfully worked with an international manufacturer of security devices, an international manufacturer of electrical products, and several food manufacturers and distributors on product recalls and withdrawals.
-Our cross-disciplinary team addresses all aspects of a recall from initial investigation and evaluation, to development of an effective internal and external communication plan, to full and appropriate notice to actual and potential customers, all with an eye toward the ultimate successful defense of the company should a product liability case be brought and litigated.
+From the initial investigation and evaluation to the development of an effective internal and external communication plan to giving full and appropriate notice to actual and potential customers, our cross-disciplinary team addresses all aspects of a recall with the goal of a successful defense should a products liability case be brought and litigated.

-Our team has extensive experience representing defendants that find themselves involved in multi plaintiff torts arising out of a wide variety of circumstances.
-The right skills and experience needed for defending class action or multi-plaintiff cases.
-Barclay Damon attorneys have been handling mass tort cases arising out of a variety of circumstances for over 30 years and can provide clients with the experience and counsel needed.
+Our team has extensive experience representing defendants who find themselves involved in multi-plaintiff torts arising out of a wide variety of circumstances.
+Our attorneys have been handling mass tort cases for over 35 years and provide clients with the experience and counsel needed to get results.